porres/pd-cyclone/README.md

 <strong>About earlier versions and other repositories:</strong>

-Original Repository (up to version 0.1-Alpha-56):
+Original Repository (up to version 0.1-Alpha-57):

 Cyclone was originally part of the MiXed library (also written by cyclone's original author Krzysztof Czaja).
 The original repository of MiXed, containing cyclone and more (such as 'toxy , 'ViCious', 'riddle') resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.

 Krzysztof Czaja had a webpage for cyclone that no longer exists, but a copy of it from its last state is available here:  <http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html> - where you can find the cyclone version 0.1-Alpha54 from 2005 for download.

 The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
-The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone.
-The last version from the original cyclone repository is 0.1-alpha-56 as well and it can also be foung as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since Pd Vanilla 0.47-0).
+The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (with the new build in deken plug in since Pd Vanilla 0.47-0).

+The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan.

 Fred Jan Kraan's Repository (versions 0.1-Alpha-57 and 0.2beta):

 Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library, where he worked on further developments and releases, such as cyclone version 0.1alpha-57 from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57>).
+As mentioned, this version is also found in the last snapshot of the original cyclone repository.

 Cyclone "0.2beta" is the next and last currently released version of Cyclone.
-It is found in Fred Jan Kraan's repository and also available when searching for externals in Pd Vanilla - check https://github.com/electrickery/pd-miXedSon/releases
+It is only found in Fred Jan Kraan's repository and also available when searching for externals in Pd Vanilla - check https://github.com/electrickery/pd-miXedSon/releases

 -------